-Editor’s Note: Darrell Gunter has held key senior executive positions for leading companies in the electronic intellectual property industry including; Dow Jones Financial News Services, Elsevier, Collexis, The American Institute of Physics (AIP) and Allerton Press, Inc. He heads up his own strategic consultancy firm the Gunter Media Group, Inc.
+Editor’s Note: Today’s post is by Darrell Gunter.
+Darrell has held key senior executive positions for leading companies in the electronic intellectual property industry including; Dow Jones Financial News Services, Elsevier, Collexis, The American Institute of Physics (AIP) and Allerton Press, Inc. He heads up his own strategic consultancy firm the Gunter Media Group, Inc.

 Imagine that the latest book of your favorite book series has just been published, but you are not able to read it or listen to it.
 Imagine your favorite band has just released its latest song, but you are not able to hear the beat.
 These are just two of many examples that the disabled community deals with everyday.
 Recently, the Center for Publishing Innovation held a conference on Accessibility, with the goal of helping publishers, academic institutions and the general public understand the legal necessity and appreciate the great opportunity of making all forms of content accessible to everyone.